Who Were The Mont’E Prama Giants?

 Tamuli, Macomer

-Despite it not being in excellent condition, Tamuli’s Complex is considered an important site for both the tomb’s shape – rare on the island and different from the usual ones – and for the Nuraghe nearby, a clear sign that the area was inhabited and the three tombs were well-known and used by the locals.
+Despite the fact that it’s not in excellent condition, Tamuli’s Complex is an important site for both the tomb’s shape – rare on the island and different from the usual ones – and for the Nuraghe nearby.
+This is a clear sign that the area was inhabited and the three tombs were well-known and used by the locals.

 S’Ena e Thomes, Dorgali